thoglu/jammy_flows/README.md

 - [x] Autoregressive conditional structure is taken care of behind the scenes
 - [x] Coverage is straightforward.
 Everything, including spherical dimensions, is based on a Gaussian base distribution ([arXiv:2008.0582](https://arxiv.org/abs/2008.05825)).
-- [x] Bisection & Newton iterations for differentiable inverse (used for Gaussianization flow and Moebius flow)
+- [x] Bisection & Newton iterations for differentiable inverse (used for Gaussianization flow/Moebius flow/Exponential map flow)
 - [x] amortizable MLPs that use low-rank approximations
 - [x] unit tests that make sure backwards / and forward flow passes of implemented flow-layers agree
 - [x] include log-lambda as an additional flow parameter to define parametrized Poisson-Processes